kubernetes/website/content/en/docs/tutorials/stateless-application/guestbook.md

       mongo-5cfd459dd4-lrcjb          1/1       Running   0          28s
       ```

-1. Run the following command to view the logs from the MongoDB Pod:
+1. Run the following command to view the logs from the MongoDB Deployment:

      ```shell
      kubectl logs -f deployment/mongo